JimmyLv/ChatVox/README.md

+# ChatVox - "Chat With Any Video"

-# Next.js OpenAI Doc Search Starter
+> based on Next.js OpenAI Doc Search Starter

 This starter takes all the `.mdx` files in the `pages` directory and processes them to use as custom context within [OpenAI Text Completion](https://platform.openai.com/docs/guides/completion) prompts.